The Pennsylvania Gazette: 18th century

 The newspaper was first published in 1728 by Samuel Keimer and was the second newspaper to be published in the colonial Province of Pennsylvania under the name The Universal Instructor in all Arts and Sciences: and Pennsylvania Gazette, a reference to Keimer's intention to print out a page of Ephraim Chambers' Cyclopaedia, or Universal Dictionary of Arts and Sciences in each edition.

 On October 2, 1729, Samuel Keimer, the owner of The Gazette, fell into debt and before fleeing to Barbados sold the newspaper to Benjamin Franklin and his partner Hugh Meredith, who shortened its name, as well as dropping Keimer's grandiose plan to print out the Cyclopaedia.
 Franklin not only printed the paper but also often contributed pieces to the paper under aliases.
 His newspaper soon became the most successful in the colonies.

 On December 28, 1732, Franklin announced in The Gazette that he had just printed and published the first edition of The Poor Richard, also known as Poor Richard's Almanack, by Richard Saunders, Philomath.

 On August 6, 1741, Franklin published an editorial following the death of Andrew Hamilton, a lawyer and public figure in Philadelphia and friend of Franklin.
 The editorial praised the man highly and showed Franklin had held the man in high esteem.

 On October 19, 1752, Franklin published a third-person account of his pioneering kite experiment in The Pennsylvania Gazette, without mentioning that he himself had performed it.

+In 1779, the name of the paper was changed to The Pennsylvania Gazette and Weekly Advertiser, before reverting to The Pennsylvania Gazette in 1782.

 While the purpose of the publication was primarily for classified ads, merchants and individuals listed notices of employment, lost and found goods and items for sale, it also reprinted foreign news.
 Most entries involved stories of travel.
 The gazette also published advertisements for runaway slaves and indentured servants.

 Among other firsts by The Pennsylvania Gazette, the newspaper was the first to publish the political cartoon Join, or Die, authored by Franklin.
 The cartoon resurfaced later in the 18th century as a symbol in support of the American Revolution.

 19th century

-The paper ceased publication in 1800, ten years after Franklin's death.
+The paper ceased publication in 1815, twenty-five years after Franklin's death.
 It is claimed that the publication later reemerged as the Saturday Evening Post in 1821.

 There are three known copies of the original issue, which are held by the Historical Society of Pennsylvania and the Library Company of Philadelphia, both in Philadelphia, and the Wisconsin State Historical Society at the University of Wisconsin-Madison in Madison, Wisconsin.